jlab-hep/localdb-docs/docs/database_demonstration_scanconsole.md

 #DB INFO# Retrieve ... ./db-data/connectivity.json
 #DB INFO# -----------------------
 ```
-The config files for the module are generated in './db-data'.<br>
+The config files for the module are generated in 'db-data'.<br>

 ### (d).
 Change stage name in the scan config file
 Edit the connectivity file(***db-data/connectivity.json***) and change stage name to "WIREBONDING".